AnmoL11221/Research-MCP-Server/README.md

 - Citation generation in APA style
 - Redis caching for efficient repeated queries
 - Professional logging and error handling
-- **Streamlit frontend**: User-friendly web app for search, citation, summarization, and Q&A
-- Configurable backend URL in the frontend
-- Backend warnings (e.g., rate limits) are suppressed in the UI for a cleaner experience

 ## Quickstart